omnetpp/docs.omnetpp.org/tictoc/index.md

 @note You can find more information on variables and parameter studies in the <a href="../manual/index.html#sec:config-sim:parameter-studies" target="_blank">Parameter Studies</a> section of the @opp manual.

 To increase the accuracy of the simulation we may need to run the same simulation several times using different random numbers.
-These runs are called \e Repetitions and are specified in <tt>omnetpp.ini</tt>:
+These runs are called \e Repetitions and are specified in `omnetpp.ini`:

 @dontinclude omnetpp.ini
 @skipline repeat = 4